Correct Drainage and Build Ready Surfaces

 How Our Process Works

 Your grading project begins with a site assessment to identify drainage issues, slopes, and elevation requirements.
-You'll work with a crew skilled at solving water-flow problems across Shinnston's hillside and older properties, using laser levels and GPS-guided equipment to achieve precise grades.
+You'll work with a crew skilled at solving water-flow problems across Shinnston and Northcentral's hillside and older properties, using laser levels and GPS-guided equipment to achieve precise grades.

 Dillon Excavating & Demolition uses skid steers, dozers, and graders suited for both large parcels and tight residential lots.
 Rough grading prepares building pads and access areas, while final grading creates smooth surfaces ready for driveways, landscaping, or foundations.
 Your project receives equipment matched to site size and terrain complexity.